 I like to use sesame oil because of its flavor.
 Peanut oil, olive oil or sunflower oil are also great options.

-You can keep them in separate containers or use plastic wrap to separate the layers.
+Keep individual portions in separate containers or use plastic wrap to separate the layers.

-How to store rice noodles cooked in a broth
+How to store rice noodles cooked in a broth (pho noodles)

-If your noodles are mixed in with a broth, then I’d advise separating the noodles from the soup before you store them.
-Otherwise, the noodles will absorb the liquid, and the whole dish will become a mushy, unpleasant mess.
+If you don’t separate the noodles from the broth, they’ll absorb lots of liquid and the whole dish will become a mushy, unpleasant mess.

 After separating the noodles and the broth, you may find the noodles just aren’t salvageable.

 How to store rice noodles cooked in a sauce

-How to store uncooked rice noodles
+How to store dry rice noodles (uncooked)

-Dried uncooked rice noodles will last almost indefinitely in the cupboard, but there will be a best before date on the packet that will give you an indication of how long they’ll be at their best quality.
+Dry, uncooked rice noodles will last almost indefinitely in the cupboard, but there will be a best before date on the packet that will indicate how long they’ll be at their best quality.

-How to store fresh rice noodles?
+How to store fresh rice noodles

 These fresh rice noodles can be found in your local Asian supermarket and usually come in flat sheets allowing you to cut them to your desired thickness.

 Fresh rice noodles don’t keep well and should be eaten as soon as possible after purchase.

 To soften fresh rice noodles that have become hard in the fridge, soak them in hot water or cover them with a wet paper towel and put them in the microwave for 30 seconds.

-How to reheat rice noodles for best results
+How to reheat rice noodles

 When reheating them, you want to do so in a way that doesn’t cook them too much, or you’ll end up with mushy noodles (yuk!).

 If you’re using plastic wrap stretch it over the container. don’t forget to poke a few holes in it to let any steam out.

 If you’re going to add the noodles to a soup or a broth, you can put the cold noodles straight into the hot liquid.
 This will be enough to warm them.

 Don’t reheat cooked rice noodles more than once, once they’ve been reheated once they should be eaten or thrown away.